This Week in Petroleum History, January 1 to January 7

 John D. Rockefeller continued expanding his Standard Oil Company empire by reorganizing his assets into the Standard Oil Trust, which controlled much of the oil industry though 40 producing, refining and marketing affiliates.
 The trust controlled all of the Pennsylvania Railroad’s tank cars (also see Densmore Oil Tank Cars) until a U.S. Supreme Court ruling broke it up in 1911.

 January 2, 1932 – Union “76” Brand

 The Union Oil Company “76” brand was launched at gas service stations in western states.
 The orange circle with blue type logo was adopted in the 1940s.
 The “76” orange orb appeared at the 1962 World’s Fair in Seattle and proved so popular that millions of smaller versions were given away for car antennas.
-Today, the California Oil Museum in Santa Paula is in the original Union Oil headquarters.
+Today, the California Oil Museum in Santa Paula is in the original Union Oil headquarters of the 1890s.

 January 4, 1948 – Wildcatters make Deep Permian Discovery

 After years of frustration, exploration of the Permian Basin suddenly intensified in 1948 after an exploratory well found oil about 50 miles southeast of Midland, Texas.

 The Slick-Urschel Oil Company drilled the well to about 12,000 feet deep in partnership with “King of the Wildcatters” Michael L. Benedum of Pittsburgh, Pennsylvania.
 More than two decades earlier, another West Texas well, Santa-Rita No. 1, had produced oil from about 440 feet deep.